BRAND PROFILE: AI-enabled software-as-a-service resume optimizer that improves applicant visibility to recruiters so they get more interviews

 I deployed interactive product adoption and onboarding platform Stonly, which offers a suite of onboarding and adoption tools that combine rich user data with users’ own real-time actions to guide them on a pathway to success.

+1. Their interactive onboarding and product tours that adjust to each person to activate more users more effectively was demonstrably faster and more responsive than our previous native feature walkthrough.
+2. Being able to add hotspots, tooltips, and interactive product guides into our UI on-demand assisted me in quickly familiarizing new users with features that deliver value.
+3. Right out-of-the-box, Stonly delivered easy-to-read onboarding analytics reports: no more setting event triggers in Google Analytics and interpreting a Google Analytics UI.
 4. The fact that Stonly was designed to launch and iterate quickly with no code meant that engineering time was not required, thereby removing a major obstacle to approval.
 When proposing the solution to management I emphasized that our department could build and optimize the onboarding and product adoption experiences on its own.

 Deployment took about three weeks, requiring: